MarcoSantarossa/MSUITest/README.md

 ```

 1. Create a subclass of `XCTestCase`.
 2. Instantiate the page object and have fun with a chain of "Given-When-Then" methods.

+Wait a second!
+Where does `thenIShouldSee` come from?! 🤯

+Hehe 😏 This is the power of MSUITest.
+The library adds several methods to the protocol `PageObject`.
+You don't need to bother about the implementation since everything is in protocol extensions.

-Please read the code documentation for the full list of methods available.
+Please read the code documentation of `PageObject`/`PageObjectWhen`/`PageObjectShould` for the full list of methods available.

 ## To Do